SR-LIO: LiDAR-Inertial Odometry with Sweep Reconstruction: Introduction

-Existing LiDAR-inertial odometry (LIO) systems \cite{zhang2014loam, zhang2017low, shan2018lego, li2021towards, ye2019tightly, qin2020lins, shan2020lio, xu2021fast, xu2022fast, chen2022direct} can be divided into two groups: loosely-coupled and tightly-coupled.
+Existing LiDAR-Inertial odometry (LIO) systems \cite{zhang2014loam, zhang2017low, shan2018lego, li2021towards, ye2019tightly, qin2020lins, shan2020lio, xu2021fast, xu2022fast, chen2023direct} can be divided into two groups: loosely-coupled and tightly-coupled.
 The loose-coupled framework \cite{zhang2014loam, zhang2017low, shan2018lego} mainly uses IMU measurements to calibrate the motion distortion of LiDAR point clouds, and provide motion priors for ICP pose estimation.
-On the basis of loose-coupling, the tight-coupled framework \cite{li2021towards, ye2019tightly, qin2020lins, shan2020lio, xu2021fast, xu2022fast, chen2022direct} also uses IMU measurements to provide motion constraints for ICP, so as to achieve more accurate and robust state estimation.
-The LIO joint optimization systems based on the tightly-coupled framework can be mainly categorized into three types: iterated extended Kalman filter (iEKF) \cite{qin2020lins, xu2021fast, xu2022fast}, bundle adjustment (BA) \cite{li2021towards, ye2019tightly} and graph optimization \cite{shan2020lio, chen2022direct}.
-The performance of all these three types both depends on the precision of IMU pre-integration \cite{forster2016manifold}.
-Specifically, pre-integration is a state variable obtained by integrating IMU measurements over the period of a full sweep, which is used to provide motion constraints during LIO joint optimization.
-As inevitable errors exist in IMU measurements, a long integration time will lead to a large cumulative error of pre-integration.
-In general, the time interval between two consecutive sweeps is 100ms, which makes IMU pre-integration has a large and non-reducible accumulative error.
-If some key-sweeps are selected in a series of consecutive sweeps, the time interval between two key-sweeps is even longer, further increasing the accumulative error in pre-integration.
+On the basis of loosely-coupling, the tightly-coupled framework also uses IMU measurements to provide motion constraints together with ICP, so as to achieve more accurate and robust state estimation.
+The tightly-coupled LIO framework can be mainly categorized into three types: iterated extended Kalman filter (iEKF), bundle adjustment (BA) and graph optimization.
+The performance of all these three types both depends on the time interval of integrating IMU measurements.
+Specifically, for BA and graph optimization framework, a long integration time will lead to a large accumulative error of pre-integration.
+For iEKF framework, a long integration time will reduce the frequency of state update.
+In general, the less accumulative error in the predicted state, the more accurate and robust result can be estimated.
+However, the time interval between two consecutive sweeps of spinning LiDAR is 100\,ms, which makes IMU pre-integration or the predicted state has accumulative error.
+If some key-sweeps are selected from a series of consecutive sweeps, the time interval between two key-sweeps is even longer, further increasing the accumulative error.